afsal1/BlogApp/README.md

 Walkthrough

 Once your app running with python manage.py runserver , home page shows the login page.
 First time you need to create an account to login.
-Signup with proper credentials then redirect to login page then you can login.After login you can send friend request,add media to the feeds, see other friend's feed.
+Signup with proper credentials then redirect to login page then you can login